AICC/CMI-5_Spec_Current/cmi5_runtime.md

       <td><p><strong>Description: </strong> Entitlement data or key from the course structure.
 The       <strong>EntitlementKey</strong> values may be used by the AU to determine if the launching LMS system is entitled to use the AU.<br />
       <strong>LMS Required: </strong>Yes<br />
       <strong>AU Required: </strong>No<br />
-      <strong>LMS Usage:  </strong>The LMS must obtain from the course structure.<br />
+      <strong>LMS Usage:  </strong>The LMS MUST obtain from the course structure.<br />
-      <strong>AU Usage: </strong> The AU should use this data in combination with other data provided from the LMS to determine entitlement.<br />
+      <strong>AU Usage: </strong> The AU SHOULD use this data in combination with other data provided from the LMS to determine entitlement.<br />
       <strong>Data type: </strong>string<br />
       <strong>Value space: </strong>The value is defined by the AU provider<br />
       <strong>Sample value: </strong>"xyz-123-9999"</p></td>